A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

 Section - A section is a subset of a Wistia project.
 Sections divide up projects to help keep your account organized.
 They can be added by hovering right below the title within a project.
 They can be renamed using the Edit button.

 SEO - SEO (or Search Engine Optimization) is the practice of including metadata in your site’s code and content to improve search engine ranking.
-Wistia helps you optimize your videos for SEO with JSON-LD and video SEO.
+Wistia helps you optimize your medias for SEO with JSON-LD and video SEO.

 Set Project Defaults - The Set Project Defaults feature allows users to apply the customizations of one video to all other videos in the same project.
 When setting project defaults users have the choice of applying these customizations to all videos already in the project, all new videos added to the project from now on, or both.
 The customizations that will be applied include Appearance, Controls, and Share buttons.
 You can find the Set Project Defaults feature on a video’s page.

 Share buttons - The share buttons are in-player social sharing buttons.
-They allow your viewers to share your videos further in their social networks.
+They allow your viewers to share your medias further in their social networks.
 The Share option is located in the Customize panel.
 Sharing options include: embed, email, Twitter, Facebook, LinkedIn, Google+, download.

 Share permissions - Share is a collaborator-level permission.
 It allows the collaborator access to the Embed & Share modal, and access to the Privacy & Sharing modal for a project.
 A collaborator with the Share permission will only be allowed to grant access to those permissions which they already have access to.
 Allowing Share permissions can be done in the Privacy & Sharing modal from a project page.